What does the Bible say about an unhappy marriage?

 Answer: One thing we know for sure: being in an unhappy marriage is not biblical grounds for divorce.
 In Mark 10:11–12 Jesus said, “A man who divorces his wife so he can marry someone else commits adultery against her.
 And a woman who divorces her husband so she can marry someone else commits adultery.”
 Based on the Bible, we see that people don’t have the right to dissolve an unhappy marriage.
 God intended that marriage be for a lifetime.

 Ephesians 5 presents marriage as a picture of the relationship God has with us.
 This is one reason why God has such an interest in keeping marriages intact.
-He is the One that established the concept of "until death do us part."
+He is the One who established the concept of “until death do us part.”
 He established this for our own good.
 Failed marriages and broken homes are devastating to the husband and wife, not to mention the children involved.
 Financial ruin is only one of the unhappy results of divorce.
 The family unit is the basic building block of any society, and rampant divorce has a tragic impact on all of the culture.

 This is not to say that God wants to force us to remain forever in an unhappy state.
-He doesn’t ask us to just grit our teeth and suffer through it.
-When God approaches marital problems, He does so from the perspective of how to fix them, not on how to dissolve the marriage.
-For example, He does talk about demonic impact in marriages (1 Corinthians 7:5).
+He doesn't ask us to just grit our teeth and suffer through it.
+When God approaches marital problems, He does so from the perspective of how to fix them, not how to dissolve the marriage.
+For example, the Lord speaks of demonic impact in marriages (1 Corinthians 7:5).
 He states that the couple should be active in the sexual relationship so that Satan cannot tempt them.
 He encourages husbands to treat their wives with understanding so that their prayers will not be hindered (1 Peter 3:7).
-From these accounts we can see that marriage is a spiritual battlefield.
-This means that it will take work to fight for the relationship, not to fight in the relationship.
+From these passages we can see that marriage is a spiritual battlefield.
+It takes work to fight for the relationship, not to fight in the relationship.